denzelrenner/LIFE4136-Group1-Rotation2/README.md

 6. To save a PNG file of the tree I selected Image from the toolbar: Image -> Save a PNG file, then gave the file path to my Desktop with an appropriate file name.

-Note, after performing multiple sequence allignments and reading through papers (which papers?) the positions of domains in the g10577 diploid and tetraploid were manually adjusted to better reflect the real positions of functional domains

 ## Protein Structure Modelling

+All code in this section is ran from the command line on your local machine

 We now want to visualise the three dimensional structure of our proteins.
-The proteins we will be loaded into visualisation tools and files are in the PDB format.
+The proteins will be loaded into visualisation tools and the files are in the PDB format.
 PDB files contain information about the atoms in the protein and their coordinates.
 You can read more about this file type on the [rcsb website](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/introduction#:~:text=A%20typical%20PDB%20formatted%20file,the%20atoms%20and%20their%20coordinates.)

 ### g46214